mkfarrow/piano-phase/README.md

 ### The Visualization

-Each of the two voices is visualized as a sequence of colored circles revolving around a radius.
-The visualization is perhaps best understood as a dance:
+Each of the two voices is visualized as a sequence of colored circles (each circle representing one note) revolving around a radius.
+The visualization is perhaps best understood as a dance (click the image below for a video!):

 [![Piano Phase dance](https://img.youtube.com/vi/RTke1tQztpQ/0.jpg)](https://www.youtube.com/watch?v=RTke1tQztpQ)